 - Adopting strategies that optimize resources for the O&M of the institution’s portfolio of projects (e.g. making optimal use of the Infrastructure Operating Fund, locating infrastructure in core facilities where shared technicians can maintain infrastructure related to several projects).

 Here's how one institution has implemented these practices.

 University of Waterloo

-The university allows for flexible use of the Infrastructure Operating Fund.
+The university allows for flexible use of its allocation from the IOF.
 Each faculty holds annual internal competitions for O&M funding, which is then distributed based on a demonstrated need rather than by entitlement.
-The Infrastructure Operating Fund allocation process allows researchers to plan for the needs of their projects while allowing the faculties and university flexibility to address areas of greater need.
+Project leaders are required to apply to their respective faculty and must provide adequate justification for O&M funding as well as projected O&M expenses for up to five years.
+Project leaders are also expected to identify additional sources of revenue that may be used to recover a portion of those O&M costs, the balance of which will be considered by each Faculty committee.
+The IOF allocation process allows researchers to plan for the needs of their projects while allowing the faculties and university flexibility to address areas of greater need.

 The university recognizes that sustainability is an essential component of a project and must be appropriately planned prior to the submission of a proposal to the CFI.
 When developing a proposal, project leaders in consultation with their departments and faculties establish detailed and realistic O&M cost estimates as well as financing plans over the entire estimated useful life of the infrastructure.
 The plans are reviewed as part of the university’s internal application review process.
 Selection of proposals for submission to the CFI is contingent on the availability of operating funds.